ChaoTsunTsai/Amazon-Comment-Crawler/README.md

 then exports the collected data into an Excel file for easy analysis and organization.

 *Before running the script, please update your AMAZON_EMAIL and AMAZON_PASSWORD in amazon_comment.py, and ensure your account has permission to view all product reviews.
+*Ensure that the execution frequency is not too high to avoid encountering reCAPTCHA verification.

 ## | **Features**<br>

 1. Automatically opens each product page on Amazon<br>